 Southeast Asia

-The amendment focuses on the provision that those who do not vote will not be eligible to run for office in subsequent elections.
+The amendments focus on the provision that those who do not vote will not be eligible to run for office in subsequent elections.
 In addition, the law also adds provisions for fines or penalties for those who prevent voters from voting, as well as activities that affect the election process.

-After being approved by the National Assembly and the Senate, the draft will be sent to the Cambodian Constitutional Council (CCC).
-The CCC is expected to meet on the issue on the morning of June 30, with the participation and explanation of Government representatives.
-If the CCC unanimously approves, the draft will be submitted to the King for signing to promulgate the law.
+After being approved by the National Assembly and the Senate, the draft will be sent to the Constitutional Council of Cambodia (CCC).
+The CCC is expected to meet on this issue on the morning of June 30, with the participation and explanation of Government representatives.
+If the CCC unanimously approves, the draft will be submitted to the King for signing a decree to promulgate the law.

 Cambodia holds general elections every five years, with the most recent election taking place on July 29, 2018.
 (VNA)